 Today we will continue our Jewish heritage trip from Jerusalem to the archaic cities Zippori and Safed, these historical landmarks recognized by the UNESCO organization.
-First Zippori – unique in its beauty, this place is Virgin Mary's hometown and it carries the scene where Jesus grew up to become who he was, it is also a birthplace for modern Judaism.
+First Zippori – unique in its beauty, this place is Virgin Mary's hometown and it carries the scene where Jesus grew up to become who he was, it is also the birthplace of modern Judaism.
 So you can see the idyllic park where people of different faith can come to the same place seeking guidance.

-Walk on the mosaic paths that emerging from grass, here you can see the layers of history, on our way I will provide you with all the interesting information during this amazing Jewish heritage tour in Israel about the changes that this place had from 104 BCE till recently, how Romans, Crusaders, and Greeks brought a part of their culture to this place.
+Walk on the mosaic paths that emerge from grass, here you can see the layers of history, on our way I will provide you with all the interesting information during this amazing Jewish heritage tour in Israel about the changes that this place had from 104 BCE till recently, how Romans, Crusaders, and Greeks brought a part of their culture to this place.
 So when we arrive you will have free time to wander around, looking at remains of Crusader fortress or taking pictures of the 6th century Neil Mosaic.

 Moving forward North to the Kibbutz area of residence.
-It’s a Jewish community with its socialist norms, they preserved beliefs and ideals for ages, without merging with the outside world, this became the groundstone for new Israeli politics.
+It’s a Jewish community with socialist norms, they preserved beliefs and ideals for ages, without merging with the outside world, and this became the groundstone for new Israeli politics.
 Many famous politicians had kibbutz origin, I will show you the home-now-museum of former Prime Minister Eshkol Levi, where you can trace the changes in the kibbutz movement throughout history.